-EMERGENCY OVERVIEW: Product Description: This product is an amber liquid or brown (if pigmented) with a mild solvent odor.
-Health Hazards: Inhalation overexposures to the vapors of this product can cause central-nervous system effects (dizziness, drowsiness, nausea, and headaches).
+Product Description: This product is an amber or brown (if pigmented) liquid with a mild solvent odor.
+Health Hazards: Inhalation exposure to the vapors of this product can cause central-nervous system effects (dizziness, drowsiness, nausea, and headaches).
 Eye contact can cause moderate to severe irritation.
 Skin contact may be irritating, especially if contact is prolonged.
 Ingestion may cause central nervous system effects.
 Ingestion of large quantities may be fatal.
 Ingestion may lead to aspiration into the lungs.
+Evidence exists that the Soy Oil component may cause skin sensitization and allergic reaction in susceptible persons.
+In addition, persons previously exposed by inhalation to soy bean dusts may also suffer respiratory sensitization and allergic reaction to aerosols of Soy Oil and this product.
 Flammability Hazards: This product is combustible and may form potentially explosive mixtures with air if subjected to high ambient temperatures or if highly heated.
 WARNING!
 Rags, paper or other combustible materials soaked in this product can cause an extreme fire hazard when not disposed of properly.
 See Section 7 (Handling and Storage) for more information.
 Vapors of this product may travel to a source of ignition and flashback to a leak or open container.
 If involved in a fire, this product will release smoke, acrid vapors and toxic gases (i.e., carbon oxides, aromatic hydrocarbons, reactive hydrocarbons and aldehydes).
 Reactivity Hazards: This product is not reactive.
-Release of this product to the environment may cause harm to plants and animals.
+Environmental Hazards: Release of this product to the environment may cause harm to plants and animals.
+Although not tested for toxicity to aquatic organisms, all releasee to aquatic or terrestrial environments should be avoided.
+Release to waterways may cause fouling, and creation of hypoxic environments.
 Emergency Response Considerations: Emergency responders must wear proper personal protective equipment (and have appropriate fire protection) suitable for the situation to which they are responding.